[February 3, 2023: There have been some changes made to this post. For more information, read the Editors’ notes at the bottom of the post. Editors.]

 Trauma memories will not disappear from our minds because our brains are made in a way to not forget anything.
 It’s all in there.
 Sometimes we can’t find it.
 You know you want to remember something and you can’t find it, but everything is in there.
 So since we cannot erase them then we must learn to live with them so they do not poison us.

 What I’m going to do is focus on the things that help us live with trauma memories and honor them as real events and still be able to live today in strong and creative ways.

-Phase One: Looking to the past
+Phase One: Looking to the past — talking, tears and time

-Diane continues by introducing phase one which includes three things that need to occur in order for people to begin to recover from trauma.
-She explains,
+Diane continues by introducing Phase One which includes three things that need to occur in order for people to begin to recover from trauma.
+She explains:

 All three of them have to happen.
 If just one or two happens recovery will not occur.
 So we need all three of them.
 And the three things are this: talking, tears, and time.

 Diane states that the talking, the tears, and time are like instruments that the survivor can use toward their own healing.
 And these instruments allow the survivor to look at the past — look back at the trauma and saying what is was and how it hurt them.